Clothing & Equipment

 Your most important assets are your feet.
 The number one requirement is a good set of boots.
 Make sure they are well and truly broken in before trekking.
 You may be required to walk up to 6 hours in one day.
 Also plenty of dry socks including thin sports socks, worn under your normal boot socks to help prevent blisters and hot spots.

-You will require only 2 sets of clothes whilst on the Track, T-shirt and shorts for trekking during the day and some dry clothes to wear at night.
+You will require only 2 sets of clothes whilst trekking in PNG, T-shirt and shorts for trekking during the day and some dry clothes to wear at night.

 We provide you with our new quick dry Kokoda Historical Shirt!
 To help you choose the correct size for your shirt please click here for our size chart.

 Also take a pair of thongs or sandals worn at night to give your feet a rest along with a thin rain coat or poncho.

 You may also wish to take a hat.

 Remember you do not need any tents or cooking equipment!
 We take care of all of this.

 While we use guest houses when available, we carry tents so if required we can be fully self contained.
 If preferred you can use a tent at any of our camping sites.